scothew/s3management/lab2/README.md

  _Note: You cannot specify GLACIER as the storage class at the time that you create an object.
 You transition objects to the GLACIER storage class using lifecycle management._

- _Note: There is another storage class known as RRS (Reduced Redundancy Storage) but AWS recommends choosing one of the other storage classes_
+ _Note: There is another storage class known as RRS (Reduced Redundancy Storage) but AWS recommends choosing one of the other storage classes._

-Pricing for each storage class can be found on the [S3 Pricing Page](https://aws.amazon.com/s3/pricing/)
+Pricing for each storage class can be found on the [S3 Pricing Page].(https://aws.amazon.com/s3/pricing/)

 ## Setting the Storage Class on an Object
 Amazon S3 APIs support setting (or updating) the storage class of objects with the following methods: